oxiby/oxiby-docs/src/README.md

 ## Audience

-The language guide is not written for an audience presumed to have experience programming.
+The language guide is suitable for readers with or without programming experience.
 As such, many fundamental programming concepts are explained alongside their implementation in Oxiby.

 ## Caveats

-Oxiby is an experimental language and is not intended for use in serious projects.
+Oxiby is an experimental language and is not intended for use in production projects.

 Although it compiles to Ruby, it is not intended to be interoperable with existing Ruby programs.